judovana/JavadocOfflineSearch/README.md

 The goal of this project was to make searching in your (java)docs as easy and comfortable as when you are browsing them online.
-So main access to them is cia comfort of your browser on  http://localhost:31754
+So main access to them is cia comfort of your browser on  http://localhost:31754 And of course it have also commandline interface server-free, but not os powerfull server-based  one (You never needed javadoc in headless system?
+Yaaah.. lucky one :) ).

  * java -jar JavadocOfflineSearch.jar  -h
  * java -jar JavadocOfflineSearch.jar  -index